 “My writing and interviewing skills that I built upon at V-BID helped me to lead meetings and reach out to various stakeholders in my current role.
 Having knowledge of the health plan space has helped me gain credibility.
 V-BID directed me toward health plans and the future consumerism of health care specifically.
 I hear CEOs of health plans today talking about directing healthcare consumers toward the ‘right services’, which directly feeds back to V-BID research.”

-First Year Medical Student, University of California, San Francisco, School of Medicine
+Medical Student, University of California, San Francisco, School of Medicine

 Prisca is a first-year medical student at the University of California, San Francisco, School of Medicine.
 She graduated from Pomona College in 2018 with a degree in Economics.
 Her interests include maternal and infant health and healthy equity on local and global levels.
 Outside of school, Prisca enjoys reading and spending time with friends and family.